Proton Beam Radiation Therapy

 - Proton therapy can treat both malignant and benign tumors.

 Cancers Treated by Proton Therapy

 Proton therapy most often treats tumors in sensitive areas where conventional therapy may not be the best option.
-Proton radiation is a beneficial option for treating pediatric cancers because it can minimize damage to their smaller and still-developing bodies.
-Proton beam therapy is not appropriate for all cancers.
-Learn more about cancers treated with proton therapy.
+Proton therapy is a beneficial option for treating pediatric cancers because it can minimize damage to their smaller and still developing bodies.
+Proton therapy is not appropriate for all cancers, but it is particularly applicable to treat certain cancers including:

 Is Proton Therapy Right for Me?